 When assessing which driver is best suited to address a particular problem, he argues that the choice of driver must align with the desired outcome.
 Light also believes that social breakthroughs are more attainable when all four drivers exert pressure in tandem "to create the irritation needed for disruption."
-His breakthrough cycle relies on eight other elements, such as a commitment to sets and obstacles.
-Light says his book is based on the idea that social entrepreneurchange and an assessment of asship is "neither the only driver in agitating the prevailing wisdom, nor always the best choice in addressing urgent threats."
+His breakthrough cycle relies on eight other elements, such as a commitment to change and an assessment of assets and obstacles.

+Light says his book is based on the idea that social entrepreneurship is "neither the only driver in agitating the prevailing wisdom, nor always the best choice in addressing urgent threats."
 In the breakthrough cycle, he limits the contribution of social entrepreneurship to the introduction of a new combination of ideas.
 He also notes that in some cases, this contribution is "irrelevant" for the type of breakthrough needed.